jorge1289/jorge1289/README.md

 ###

-<p align="left"><strong>Welcome to my GitHub</strong>!<br>I earned my B.S. in Electrical Engineering and Computer Sciences from the University of California, Berkeley, and I’m an incoming M.S.
+<p align="left"><strong>Welcome to my GitHub</strong>!<br>I earned my B.S. in Electrical Engineering and Computer Sciences from the University of California, Berkeley, and I’m currently an M.S.
 Computer Science student at San Diego State University.
 I enjoy building projects that are both technically challenging and creatively rewarding.</p>

 ###